Covert learning and disclosure: Model

 Having observed the sender's message, the receiver updates her belief about the state.
 The sender obtains a payoff $v(p)$ if the receiver holds a posterior belief $p \in [0,1]$.
 The function $v: [0,1] \to \mathbb{R}$ is assumed to be non-decreasing, capturing that the sender prefers inducing higher beliefs in the receiver, and upper semi-continuous.
 The sender maximizes the expected value of $v$.

-The preferences of the receiver are not modelled explicitly as they play no role in the analysis.
-The receiver can be interpreted either as a literal player, who takes a payoff-relevant action following the sender's message, or as a `market' in which the sender obtains return $v(p)$ at belief $p$. \footnote{In Section~\ref{section:receiver-optimal} I characterize receiver-optimal verifiability under the (mild) assumption that the receiver values information about the state.}
+The preferences of the receiver are not modeled explicitly as they play no role in the analysis.
+The receiver can be interpreted either as a literal player, who takes a payoff-relevant action following the sender's message, or as a `market' in which the sender obtains return $v(p)$ at belief $p$.